Best Energy Drinks in 2026: We Tried Them, So You Don’t Have To

 Celsius offers a great combo of price, taste, and performance—especially in bulk.

-Which one tastes best?
+Which energy drink tastes best?

 That’s subjective, but Guayakí’s Enlighten Mint and Celsius Green Apple Cherry are standouts for most palates.